The Best Places to Do Photography in Pennsylvania

-We have listed just a few areas.
+We have listed photography hot spots.
 Sedona, Arizona and Oak Creek Canyon are just some of our favorite places to explore and do photography.
-These Arizona photography locations listed on our page are ideal for milky way photography and daytime photography.
+These Arizona photography locations on our page are ideal for Milky Way and daytime photography.
 Arizona has some of the darkest skies in the USA.
-It is not very hard to find areas away from the cities to do milky way photography.
-We could even do milky way photography in the center of town in Sedona, Arizona.
+It is not very hard to find areas away from the cities to do Milky Way photography.
+We could even do Milky Way photography in the town center of Sedona, Arizona.
 The skies are darker than dark here.

-One of our favorite places is Lee’s Ferry, Arizona. (seen in the main image on the top of the page.)
+One of our favorite places is Lee’s Ferry, Arizona.
 The magnificent view will blow your mind.
-Lee’s Ferry is a very remote location, and you won’t find too many humans there.
+Lee’s Ferry is remote, and you won’t find many humans there.
 You will find photography opportunities of a lifetime.
 The Navajo Bridge is a focal point when entering Lee’s Ferry.
 It’s like going into another world.
 You can go here and leave the thoughts of a hectic life behind and enter into it’s almost like entering another dimension.

 Arizona – Best photography hot spots

 Where to Do Photography in Arizona

 Monument Valley is one of the highlights of Arizona, a must-visit destination if you are interested in the culture and landscape of the Navajo Nation.
 Just four miles outside Page, AZ, you will find this epic photo spot worth visiting during sunsets, sunrises, and daylight.
 In Page, Arizona, you can capture some great photos of the Colorado River in a dramatic view.